elichai/ecc-secp256k1/README.md

 This repository aims to create a pure rust ECC library (in the end secp256k1 only). right now it's *not* optimized, *not* constant time
-It provides both low level API (Mul/Add/Div etc.), and Private/Public Keys interface with ECDSA and ECDH.
+It provides both low level API (Mul/Add/Div etc.), and Private/Public Keys interface with ECDSA, ECDH and Schnorr.

 ## TODO: